-Only authorised smokeless fuels or dry wood logs may be legally burnt on this appliance in smoke control areas.
+Only wood logs and authorised smokeless fuels may be legally burnt on this appliance in smoke control areas.

 Warning! - Petroleum coke fuels or household waste must not be burnt on this appliance.

 This appliance should not be used as an incinerator.